faceleg/pagesofinterest.net/_posts/2021-02-28-how-to-be-effective-in-video-meetings.md

 We're in a very difficult time in our history.
 Getting things done over video instead of in-person is one of the side-effects.

 Be open and be kind with your colleagues - we'll get through this!

+## Keep improving!

+Consider the [Three Threads of Leadership](/the-three-threads-of-leadership).
+Who is your coach, your mentor?
+These people will be able to give you actionable feedback on your effectiveness in video meetings.